History of Oman in Timeline

 Loading Video...

-2006: Royal Army of Oman personnel
+2006: Active personnel in Royal Army

-In 2006, the Royal Army of Oman had 25,000 active personnel plus a small contingent of Royal Household troops.
+In 2006, the Royal Army of Oman had 25,000 active personnel, plus a small contingent of Royal Household troops.

 2007: Oman ordered Khareef class corvettes

-In 2007, Oman ordered three Khareef class corvettes from the VT Group for £400 million.
-They were built at Portsmouth.
+In 2007, Oman ordered three Khareef class corvettes from the VT Group for £400 million; they were built at Portsmouth.

-2007: Arabian Oryx Sanctuary area reduced
+2007: Area reduction of Arabian Oryx Sanctuary

 In 2008, Oman's natural gas production was approximately 24 billion cubic metres per year.

-January 2009: Majan TV Begins Broadcasting
+January 2009: Broadcasting of Majan TV

 In January 2009, Majan TV, the first private TV channel in Oman, began broadcasting.